a-laughlin/a-laughlin.github.io/_posts/2017-05-28-high-value-javascript-1.md

 Accumulations of low-quality JavaScript are called [Technical Debt](https://en.wikipedia.org/wiki/Technical_debt).
 Replacing some low quality code with higher-quality code is called refactoring Replacing all low quality code with higher-quality code is called rewriting/rearchitecting.
-Quality Code: (Code that produces value per change well above its costs per change.)

-## Quality > Value?
-(make these more concrete)
-What is Value?
-Value is people's desires satisfied.
+Value: People's desires satisfied.
-What is Quality?
-Quality is how well code can satisfies peoples' desires (i.e., its value produceability).
+Quality:  How well code can satisfies peoples' desires (i.e., its value produceability).
-[racing baton slide]
+High Quality Code: Code that can produce value per change well above its costs per change.
+Low Quality Code: Code that can costs more to change than the value it can produce.

+## Quality?
-There are [many](https://www.infoq.com/articles/atam-quality-attributes) [system](https://msdn.microsoft.com/en-us/library/ee658094.aspx) [software](https://ewh.ieee.org/r2/southern_nj/BarbacciOct03.pdf) (pdf) [quality](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.101.5016&rep=rep1&type=pdf) [attributes](https://en.wikipedia.org/wiki/List_of_system_quality_attributes).
+You might have heard terms like "flexibility", "reliability", and "usability" before.
+These are system quality attributes.
+There are [many](https://www.infoq.com/articles/atam-quality-attributes) [software](https://msdn.microsoft.com/en-us/library/ee658094.aspx) [system](https://ewh.ieee.org/r2/southern_nj/BarbacciOct03.pdf) [quality](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.101.5016&rep=rep1&type=pdf) [attributes](https://en.wikipedia.org/wiki/List_of_system_quality_attributes).

 Different quality attributes satisfy different desires.
 For example, we desire our planes to stay in the air, so reliability is critically important quality attribute in airplane software.
-To stay competitive, businesses often desire to adapt quickly to changing conditions, so changeability is a critically important quality attribute in many businesses.
+To stay competitive, businesses often desire to adapt quickly, so changeability is a critically important quality attribute in many businesses.

-**Ambiguity Alert**  You'll chase your tail if you try to meet them all.
-There are tradeoffs.
-Definitions also overlap.
-For example, optimizing a search algorithm for the "efficiency" attribute often decreases its "understandability" attribute.
-However, optimizing for changeability also increases understandability (developers can change code faster if they understand it faster).
-You won't find changeability in those lists.
-It comes from "modifiability" in the first list, but two fewer syllables make "changeable" easier to say and remember.
+Things to be aware of:
+- Some quality attributes have overlapping meanings
+- Different articles use different words for the same or similar quality attributes
+- There are tradeoffs.
+For example, optimizing an algorithm for "efficiency" often decreases "understandability"

+Quality is a good thing, but you'll chase your tail if you try to satisfy all attributes.
 A good place to start is picking 1-3 attributes whose definitions seem most critical to your organization, and focus on those.
-Let's go with changeability to start.
+For the purpose of this article, we'll focus on changeability.
 Most of us work for businesses.
 Most businesses with programmers want to adapt to changing conditions.
-Most businesses will be okay if their wings fall off.
+Most businesses will be okay if their wings occasionally break.
+Changeability's error-free aspect also gives us decent reliability.

-  - **Changeability** - How fast can you or others make error-free code changes that produce the desired value?
+**Changeability** - How fast you or others can make error-free code changes to produce the desired behaviors

-Great.
-We'll increase value by increasing quality.
-We'll increase quality by increasing the changeability attribute.
-We'll increase changeability by.... reading the next few posts when they come out!
+To recap, quality (changeability) increases value.
+What increases changeability?
+Great question!

+To be Continued!

 [Code]() The basics, for examples in the following posts. (introduces language structures, purposes, patterns, cohesion) [Philosophies, Principles, and Practices]() Simple ways to think about them in JavaScript, for Context (includes composition, inheritance)